Hadiach Regiment

 The Hadiach Regiment (Гадяцький полк) was one of then territorial-administrative subdivisions of the Cossack Hetmanate.
 The regiment's capital was the city of Hadiach, now in Poltava Oblast of central Ukraine.

 The Hadiach Regiment was founded in 1648.
 In 1649 the regiment became part of Poltava Regiment.

 Under the hetman Ivan Briukhovetsky, Hadiach county became a new Zinkivskyi Regiment.

 During the early years of the 1670s the Regiment was renamed Hadiach Regiment.
 During different years of its existence the regiment was composed of 9 to 18 sotnias.
 The regiment also had Cossack artillery.
 On the territories of the regiment were 11 cities and 971 villages.

-In 1782 the regiment was disbanded by the order of the Tsar.
+In 1782 the regiment was disbanded by the order of Empress Catherine II.
 All of the regiment's territories were included into the Chernigov Viceroyalty.

 Structure

 In 1782 there were 18 sotnias in the regiment: